How to Create a Winning Legal Resume

 Your resume is your most important job search tool.
 In today’s competitive job market, you need to craft a resume that stands out from the crowd.
 The tips below outline how to create a resume that gets results.
 For more resume how-to tips, review these 10 resume mistakes.

 Unless you’re a seasoned professional with many years of experience, keep your resume to one page.
-This will force you to highlight your best qualities and experience rather than burying them in a sea of details.
+It will force you to highlight your best qualities and experience rather than burying them in a sea of details.
 If you’re short on space, you can adjust your font, margins, and format but leave plenty of white space to promote readability.
 Don’t include references; employers will ask you for them if they’re interested.

 If you have plenty of experience, a two-page resume is acceptable.
 “I think two-page resumes can be effective in conveying your personality and extracurricular uniqueness that is lost in a traditional one-page education/employment history resume,” says Brian King, a partner at a mid-size Pittsburgh law firm.

 Busy hiring managers will pass over a resume that is sloppy, poorly formatted or full of grammar and punctuation errors.
 Proofread carefully, use headings and bullet points to break up text, use consistent fonts and make sure margins, bullet points and indents are cleanly aligned.
 The legal industry is ultra-conservative so don’t get too creative with your resume presentation.
-Avoid colored paper, colored ink, crazy fonts and unconventional formatting.
+Avoid colored paper, colored ink, crazy fonts, and unconventional formatting.

 Customize your résumé to each job you apply for.
 Leave out your summer job at Macy’s (unless you are seeking a job in fashion law), but elaborate on your relevant skills and experience.
 Be specific about the work you performed: “Drafted winning Fifth Circuit brief and researched corporate and tax issues,” and quantify your achievements: “Implemented claims investigation procedure that saved the company $15,000.”